mmyrte/rsplash/README.md

+# SPLASH in R

 ## Overview

 `rsplash` is the R implementation of the Simple process-led algorithms for simulating habitats (SPLASH v.2.0), which comprises robust formulations to compute energy and water fluxes.
 This R package, wrapping the C++ code, is intended to provide simulations either at site-scale or spatially-distributed, when the grid functionality is used.
 For reference, the code of the original v.1.0 (Davis et a., 2017) is hosted here: https://bitbucket.org/labprentice/splash/src/master/.

 ## What's new

 - Shortwave radiation as input instead of cloudiness.
 - Terrain effects on the analytical integrals of the daily energy fluxes.
 - Daily infiltration as an analytical integral of the Green-Amp model with corrections for slope.